-The TJX Companies, Inc. (TJX) CEO Ernie Herrman on Q3 2021 Results - Earnings Call Transcript

 Operator

-Our next question comes from Omar Saad [ph].
+Our next question comes from Omar Saad [Evercore ISI].
 Your line is open.

 Thanks, good morning.
 I appreciate all the information guys.
 I wanted to ask a follow-up on your confidence in the market share opportunity longer-term, if we think about the consumer kind of step function migration online during this pandemic, is your confidence based on consumers kind of re-migrating away from online and coming back to stores, I know traffic isn't quite back to where it is, if you have any data around that or especially given the HomeGoods e-commerce announcement, are you -- do you have greater confidence that you're going to be able to get greater penetration in the digital channels and gain market share that way or is it a combination of both?
 Thanks.